openFPGA666/P2PNodejs/README.md

 # P2PNodejs
-P2PNodejs--this is a smiple example which based on nodejs realize the P2P network
+P2PNodejs--this is a smiple example which is based on nodejs to realize the P2P network

 ### Quick start
 ```